Changes to the solid fuels you can and can't burn - new rules affecting businesses

 If you sell firewood

-- For quantities of wood over 2 m³, the wood must be accompanied with wording on suitability and drying instructions:
+• For quantities of wood over 2 m³, the wood must be accompanied by wording on suitability and drying instructions:

 If you sell traditional house coal

-- Coal Traders can contact the Solid Fuel Association to enquire about membership of the Approved Coal Merchants Scheme.
-However, please note that sales of bagged traditional house coal will be banned for domestic use from the 1 May 2023.
+• Coal Traders can contact the Solid Fuel Association to enquire about membership of the Approved Coal Merchants Scheme.
+However, please note that sales of bagged traditional house coal are banned for domestic use.

 If you sell manufactured solid fuel

-- All manufactured solid fuels for use in domestic combustion will eventually need conform to a test confirming sulphur content is below 2%, and that the fuels emit less than 5g smoke per hour.
+• All manufactured solid fuels for use in domestic combustion will eventually need to conform to a test confirming sulphur content is below 2%, and that the fuels emit less than 5g smoke per hour.

-- After May 2021, the rules in Smoke Control Areas to use manufactured solid fuels will be extended to all areas, nationwide.
+• The rules in Smoke Control Areas to use manufactured solid fuels cover all areas, nationwide.

 How to prepare your business